syncfusion-content/fileformat-docs/FileFormat/PDF/Working with BookMarks.md

 {% highlight c# %}
 [C#]

-//Create a new document.
+//Creates a new document.

 PdfLoadedDocument document = new PdfLoadedDocument("Input.pdf");

-//Insert a new bookmark in the existing bookmark collection.
+//Inserts a new bookmark in the existing bookmark collection.

 PdfBookmark bookmark = document.Bookmarks.Insert(1, "New Page 2");

-//Set the destination page and location.
+//Sets the destination page and location.

 bookmark.Destination = new PdfDestination(document.Pages[1]);

 bookmark.Destination.Location = new PointF(0, 300);

-//Save and close the PDF document.
+//Saves and closes the PDF document.

 document.Save("Output.pdf");